 Five additional thoughts on the early church and the New Testament

 - As we can see from a study of church history, the Bible is actually a product of church tradition.
 Christ established the Church through the apostles who taught future leaders of the church.
 Those leaders passed on the teachings of the apostles, which included both written and oral sources.
-Neither Paul nor the writers of the Gospels thought of themselves as writing scripture, but rather used the written word for teaching and preserving traditions regarding the faith.
+Neither Paul nor the writers of the Gospels thought of themselves as writing scripture, but rather utilized the written word for confirming oral traditions already delivered in person to various Christian communities.

 - With that said, Christ did not come to establish a Bible, but rather His Kingdom through the Church.

 - Tradition was considered crucial.
-Even Paul when writing 2nd Thessalonians ordered that the church hold fast to the traditions delivered to them orally (chapter 2:15) and that they dissociate from those who reject apostolic tradition (3:6).
+Even Paul when writing 2nd Thessalonians ordered that the church hold fast to the traditions delivered to them orally (2nd Thess.
+2:15) and that they dissociate from those who reject such apostolic tradition (3:6).

-- The NT canon was slowly developed with the common consensus of the church based on its tradition.
-There was no small group plotting to control Christianity (sorry conspiracy theorists).
-The inclusion of writings in the NT was similar to our labeling of composers as classical.
-Bach, Beethoven, Mozart, and others are not considered great classical composers because a council formed to exclude composers whom they didn’t like.
-Rather, a general consensus was reached among later musical critics and composers that those guys were something special.
+- The New Testament canon was slowly developed with the common consensus of the church based on its tradition.
+There was no elite group plotting to control Christianity (sorry conspiracy theorists).
+The inclusion of writings in the New Testament was similar to our labeling composers as “Classical.”
+Bach, Beethoven, Mozart, and others are not considered great classical composers because a council formed to exclude less popular composers.
+Rather, a general consensus was reached among later musical critics and composers that these earlier composers were something special.

-- The early church functioned quite well without a NT canon through the end of the fourth century.
-Apparently, there is more to the Christian faith than what is in the Bible.
+- The early church functioned quite well without a New Testament canon through the end of the fourth century.
+As crazy as it sounds, the Church thrived and kept true beliefs intact without a Bible for hundreds of years.

-I mention all of that not to downplay the Bible, but to put it in its proper context: it is a product of the Church.
+I mention all of that not to downplay the Bible, but to put it in its proper context: it is a product of the Church, and the cornerstone of our tradition.
 Continue to part V here.